-If you have a computer, laptop, mobile phone (or any internet enabled device) with a password to ‘protect it’ you should consider telling it to someone.
-This can help ensure that the content on the device (such as photos and videos) are easily accessed and passed down should anything happen to you.
+If you have a computer, laptop, mobile phone (or any internet enabled device) with a password to ‘protect it’ you should consider thinking about how to pass access on should something unexpected happen to you.
+This can help ensure that specific content on the device (such as photos and videos) are easily accessed if you would like them to.

 Passing on passwords and backing up your files